dorianb/Ethylocle-Web-API/README.md

 ```

 #### Delete user
-Delete all user data in user database if he hasn't got a trip in progress
+Delete all user data in user database if he hasn't got a ride in progress
 ```
 url: domain/usr/delete
 Paramètres: {}